bcgov/range-web/README.md

 Create React App allows us to dynamically import parts of our app using the `import()` proposal to reduce initial load time.
 Related reference can be found [here](https://serverless-stack.com/chapters/code-splitting-in-create-react-app.html).

 ## Styling
+* [Semantic UI React](https://react.semantic-ui.com/usage) was chosen for the main css framework.
+It includes Gulp build tools so the project can preserve its own theme changes, allowing us to customise the style variables.
+Detailed documentation on theming in Semantic UI can be found [here](http://learnsemantic.com/developing/customizing.html).

+* [BEM(Block Element Modifier)](http://getbem.com/introduction) methodology was chosen for naming convention.

+* Integration with Sass

 * Post-Processing CSS

   ```css